billforsternz/retro-sargon/README.md

 with main() functions);

 1) Transform source code program to convert the assembly language line by line.
-This program transforms stages/sargon5/asm into src/translated.asm (it also throws out stages/sargon4.asm as a nice side effect)
+This program transforms stages/sargon5.asm into src/translated.asm (it also throws out stages/sargon4.asm as a nice side effect)
-2) A test suite which grew out of a program to get translated.asm working initially, then working reliably with regressing tests.
+2) A test suite which grew out of a program to get translated.asm working initially, then working reliably with regression tests.
 3) A simple Windows UCI chess engine wrapper so Sargon can run in standard GUIs.

-All three projects are working.
-I am refining 2) and 3) in particular.
+All three projects are working well now.
+There's a bit more refinement and then I'll publish a "release" and move on to something else.

 I acknowledge the ownership of legendary programmers Dan and Kathe Spracklen, and if they contact me in respect of this project, I will